CyowAIAgent/Cyow-AI-Agent/README.md

 ## Donate
-Thank you for your interest in supporting MicroRealEstate.
+Thank you for your interest in supporting cyow.
 Every contribution will help us pay our ongoing maintenance and development costs 🙏

 ## Contact
 X: